PGNAA Spectral Classification of Metal with Density Estimations: Results

 presents the classification results of aluminium alloys (Al\_1, Al\_2, Al\_3, Al\_4, Al\_5).
 For aluminium, the measurement time was set at 0.25 seconds.
 In this case, all five alloys have approximately the same degree of difficulty in distinction.

 It should be noted that all the alloys studied, with the exception of the copper alloys Cu\_1 and Cu\_2, can be classified almost 100 \% in a time of less than 0.25 seconds.

-To illustrate that different materials can be classified very easily, we reduce the measurement time of the test data to 0.0625 seconds and the Fig. \ref{figure:confusion_alle} is the comparison of diferent materials (such as aluminium, ASILIKOS, batteries, cement, copper, E-scrap, melamine, ore, PVC, soil, stucco):
+To illustrate that different materials can be classified very easily, we reduce the measurement time of the test data to 0.0625 seconds and the Fig. \ref{figure:confusion_alle} is the comparison of different materials (such as aluminium, cement, copper, E-scrap and stucco).
+We also classified soil, batteries, ore among themselves and melamine, PVC, ASILIKOS among themselves and were also able to classify 100 \% correctly at the same time (0.0625 sec.).

+Due to the binning of the existing detector channels, a slight drop in the classification rate can be observed with different measuring times of spectra.
+For example, after quartering the number of channels by adding the energies of the corresponding channels for the five copper alloys with a measurement time of 0.25 seconds and a bandwidth of 0.00065, the accuracy decreases by about 1.8 \%.